 Record-breaking wildfires are destroying forests and communities, and declining mountain snowpack and earlier snowmelt in the mountains are jeopardizing summer water supplies, and an acidifying ocean is devastating production at shellfish hatcheries.

 Unless Oregon – and the broader global community – makes deep and swift cuts in heat-trapping emissions, future changes to our climate could be even more dramatic.
 Climate models project Pacific Northwest temperatures to increase a further 5°F to 8.5°F above today’s levels by the end of the century, with the rise depending on the rate at which we continue generating heat-trapping gases.

 Scientific evidence shows that climate change is producing hotter, drier conditions that contribute to worsening risks of wildfires in the American West.
 Photo: Kevin Abel/BLM

-Wildfires plaguing Oregon are likely to become increasingly destructive.
-Due to warmer and drier summer conditions, the typical annual area burned by fire in the Northwest is projected to double by the 2040s and quadruple by the 2080s relative to the past century.
+Changes in forest type, fire-suppression strategies, and land management will significantly influence the future of fire in the Pacific Northwest.
+However, due to warmer and drier summer conditions, the typical annual area burned by fire in the Northwest is projected to double by the 2040s and quadruple by the 2080s relative to the past century.